ubomns/Instance-monitor-altschool-project-based-exam/README.md

 ## ✍️ About the Author

-**Nsikak Ubom** is an Application Manager passionate about cloud architecture, DevOps, and bridging the gap between technology and business growth.
+**Nsikak Ubom** is passionate about cloud architecture, DevOps, and bridging the gap between technology and business growth.
 He writes about practical cloud learning, automation, and digital innovation.

 📬 *Follow Nsikak on Medium for more AWS and DevOps learning stories.*